Obtain Biblical Counsel

 1. First, and foremost, spend quality time with the Lord in prayer and ask God to reveal his counsel to you through the Holy Spirit.
 “But Jehoshaphat also said to the king of Israel, ‘First seek the counsel of the LORD.’”
 (1 Kings 22:5) God has promised that he will provide his counsel and direction in all matters, including investing.
 “I will instruct you and teach you in the way you should go; I will counsel you and watch over you.”
 (Psalm 32:8)

 2. Meditate on God’s Word to ensure that any proposed investment is within biblical guidelines.
-“Your statutes are my delight; they are my counselors.”
+“Your statutes are my delight; they are my counsellors.”
 (Psalm 119:24) For example, use minimal debt, or ideally no debt, as God’s Word discourages the use of debt (Proverbs 22:7).
 The use of debt increases the risk and the volatility of your portfolio.

-3. In addition, before making any major decision, seek the advice of two or three godly investment counselors/advisers.
+3. In addition, before making any major decision, seek the advice of two or three godly investment counsellors/advisers.
 In my view, an appropriate definition for such a person would be as follows: a spiritually mature Christian who understands and applies God’s investment principles (Psalm 111:10), has a close personal relationship with God (John 15), has the necessary practical investment knowledge (Proverbs 24:3, 4) and habitually puts the interests of clients first (Philippians 2:3,

-4. I believe that one of your investment counselors should be your spouse (Genesis 2:24), even if he or she has limited investment knowledge.
+4. I believe that one of your investment counsellors should be your spouse (Genesis 2:24), even if he or she has limited investment knowledge.
 God, through his Holy Spirit, can give his peace or lack of peace to an objective spouse who is not emotionally excited about or biased against a particular investment.

 After obtaining the counsel outlined above, it is your responsibility to pray and ask God to give you his wisdom (James 1:5) in weighing that advice.
 Proverbs 14:15 states, “A simple man believes anything, but a prudent man gives thought to his steps.”

 In summary, before making any major investment decision, I recommend that you seek counsel, from God and his Word, two or three godly investment advisers, and from your spouse.
-Proceed only after God has given you his peace and his wisdom in respect of that particular investment decision.
+Proceed only after God has given you his peace and his wisdom in respect to that particular investment decision.